-A new study ‘first’ shows that taking CurraNZ could be the answer to effectively help improve insulin resistance and fight obesity.
+A new study ‘first’ shows that taking CurraNZ could effectively help improve insulin resistance and fight obesity.

-The study, published in European Journal of Nutrition, investigated the effect of repeated daily intake of our high-potency blackcurrant extract on metabolic responses in sedentary obese and overweight individuals under ‘free living’ conditions.
+The study, published in European Journal of Nutrition, investigated the effect of daily intake of our high-potency blackcurrant extract in sedentary obese and overweight individuals under ‘free living’ conditions.
+Two capsules a day:

 Dr Sam Shepherd, Senior Lecturer in Sport and Exercise Nutrition (left), who led the study, said: “These latest research findings are really exciting, with the potential of New Zealand blackcurrant extract to have an even greater effect in unhealthy people.

 “We know that exercise and specific diets can improve insulin sensitivity and reduce the risk of metabolic disorders, and CurraNZ may provide another approach.

 “The big difference is its implementation, as unlike exercise and diet, taking two blackcurrant capsules a day doesn’t require a lot of effort from the user.”